Maysa Jbarah

-Maysa Ziad Mahmoud Jbarah (ميساء زياد محمود جبارة; born 20 September 1989) is a Jordanian footballer who plays as a forward for Saudi Women's Premier League club Neom and the Jordan national team.
-She is her country's top goal scorer and most-capped player.
-As of 2025, Jbarah is the fourth-highest goalscorer in women's international football.
+Maysa Ziad Mahmoud Jbarah (ميساء زياد محمود جبارة; born 20 September 1989) is a footballer who plays as a forward for Amman.
+Born in Kuwait, she plays for the Jordan national team.

+Jbarah is her country's top goal scorer and most-capped player.
+As of 2025, she is the fourth-highest goalscorer in women's international football.

 Club career

 Jbarah began her career with Amman SC in 2000, before moving to Lebanese Women's Football League side Sadaka in 2007, remaining there until 2010, as she returned to her first club.
 In 2016, she moved to Abu Dhabi Ladies Club, staying one year, when she returned to Lebanon, signing for Zouk Mosbeh.

 In 2018, Jbarah moved to France, at Grenoble for one season, and then joined Thonon Évian in 2019.
 In August 2021, she signed with Ankara BB Fomget to play in the Turkish Super League.
 She opened the 2021–22 league season scoring her team's first goal in the home match.
 She netted 16 goals in 24 league matches at the 2021–22 season.
 In November 2021, she played for Amman SC in the AFC Women's Club Championship, where she won the tournament scoring two goals, both from the penalty spot.

 In 2022, Jbarah joined Saudi club Al Nassr, where she won consecutive league titles in 2022–23 and 2023–24.
 In summer 2024, she returned to Jordan to join Etihad Club.
 She later signed for Saudi club Neom, competing in the Saudi Women's First Division League, and helped the team earn promotion as champions by the end of the 2024–25 season.